advayy/Dress-Me/README.md

 ### Who will use it?

 I primarily thought of this app in terms of the average university student.
 Given that we have a lot of things to keep track of, with assignments and social events, It would be useful and **efficient** to have a digital wardrobe that could help plan what to wear.
 Researchers have found that when you wear outfits that make you feel good, you perform better on analytical tasks.
-And so really this project could be used as an aid to productivity/efficiency for anyone who needs it.
+And so, this project could be used as an aid to productivity/efficiency for anyone who needs it.

 ### Why is this project of interest to you?